Sole Proprietorship vs LLC California: A Guide for Contractors

 Personal liability exposure (are your personal assets at risk if something goes wrong?).

-Bonding and insurance requirements (the contractor license bond must match your business name exactly).
+Bonding and insurance requirements (these must match your business name exactly).

 Credibility with clients and lenders.